COVID-19: Infection Control Procedures

 6. Hygiene of Shared Equipment:

-We will not be using our cloth couch covering, and have replaced our usual pillows with wipeable versions.
+We will not be using our cloth couch coverings, and have replaced our usual pillows with wipeable versions.

 Patients are invited to bring their own clean towel and pillow for their appointment.
 If a towel is needed during the appointment, we will use a clean towel which has been washed at 60C degrees or above for each patient.

 Patients will be given the option to pay online ahead of their appointment if they wish to avoid use of the card machine.
 Details for this will be provided in appointment confirmation emails.
 If the card machine is used, it will be wiped down after use with a disinfectant wipe.